snehapriya-bs/GCP_DevOps_CheatSheet/README.md

 Here is what I learnt:

 _**1. Break each tool into the following**_
-- a.
-How do you install
+- How do you install
-- b.
-How do you configure CI/CD
+- How do you configure CI/CD
-- c.
-What kind of code resides in these tools
+- What kind of code resides in these tools
-- d.
-Monitoring
+- Monitoring

 _**2. Use the Google CloudSkill Boost and Google Code Labs extensively**_ **_3.
-Refrence Blogs when you find Google Documentation tideous **4.
+Refrence Blogs when you find Google Documentation tideous_ **4.
 Be aware of various CI/CD stages and tools used like Jenkins, Spinnaker etc_****

 If you are Azure aware checkout out https://www.cloudskillsboost.google/paths/72